silkster87/plantspotter/README.md

 1. You will need an API key from [plant.id API](https://plant.id/).
 API documentation can be found [here](https://github.com/flowerchecker/Plant-id-API).
 Edit the API key in `server/ApiService.js`

+2. You will need to setup a firebase project for the authentication and modify `client/firebase.js` with your own firebase configuration.
+Head over to [firebase](https://firebase.google.com/) for instructions.

-2. It is best to setup an NGROK server which is a public server that mimics your localhost for the back-end.
+3. It is best to setup an NGROK server which is a public server that mimics your localhost for the back-end.
 Sign up and instructions [here](https://ngrok.com/).
 When running an ngrok server you will get the url.
 Change the url in `client/baseUrl.js`

 3. It is recommended to use the expo-cli to run the app.
 To download this run `npm install -g expo-cli`